 Rezi

-Rezi AI offers an AI-powered resume builder designed to make building an ATS-optimized resume straightforward.
+Rezi AI is an AI resume builder designed to make building an ATS-optimized resume straightforward.

-On top of providing AI resume writing and editing tools, we provide resume optimization tools like Rezi AI Keyword Targeting—this scans job postings, highlights missing keywords, and suggests where to place them naturally in your resume.
+On top of AI writing and editing tools, we provide optimization features like Rezi AI Keyword Targeting, which scans job postings, highlights missing keywords, and suggests where to place them naturally in your resume.

 Key differentiator: We prioritize resume content that matches hiring software criteria.
-With our step-by-step approach, you’ll always know where to start, and our AI—trained on best resume practices—helps you write clear resume sentences tailored to specific job descriptions.
+With a step-by-step approach, you'll always know where to start, and our AI, trained on best resume practices, helps you write clear sentences tailored to specific job descriptions.

 Jobscan

 Key differentiator: Jobscan emphasizes resume optimization.
-Users can scan their resumes against job postings to identify important keywords and skills.
-The platform also provides a match rate report with suggestions for improvement.
+You can scan your resume against job postings to identify important keywords and skills, then work from a match rate report with suggestions for improvement.

 ATS-friendly resume templates

-When it comes to ATS-friendly resumes, both Rezi and Jobscan focus on creating resumes that pass through applicant tracking systems (ATS).
-However, their approach to template design and optimization differs.
+When it comes to ATS-friendly resumes, both Rezi and Jobscan focus on templates that pass through applicant tracking systems.
+Their approach to design and optimization differs, though.

 Rezi

-Our resume templates are specifically designed to not only pass but excel in ATS scans while remaining highly professional and easy to read for hiring managers.
+Our resume templates are designed not just to pass but to excel in ATS scans, while staying professional and easy for hiring managers to read.

 - Space efficiency.
-We adopt a content-first approach, because ultimately, how you present yourself in your resume content is typically the main dealbreaker.
-Each template maximizes space, allowing you to fit more content on a single page without compromising readability.
-No unnecessary graphics or flashy elements—just professional, minimal design that makes sure your skills and experience take center stage.
+We take a content-first approach, because how you present yourself in your resume content is usually the dealbreaker.
+Each template maximizes space so you can fit more on a single page without hurting readability.
+No unnecessary graphics or flashy elements, just clean, minimal design that keeps your skills and experience front and center.

 - Pre-formatted to hiring standards.
-Our templates are automatically formatted to meet top resume standards, so you don’t have to worry about the little details.
-However, you can tweak, adjust, and customize your resume format at any time to match your preferences.
+Our templates are automatically formatted to meet top resume standards, so you don't have to sweat the small details.
+You can still tweak and customize your resume format at any time.

 Jobscan